HOMELAND in TRANSIT is a curatorial project conceptualised by Angelika Li in 2018 soon after her move from Hong Kong to Switzerland in 2017.

 Using image, sound and installation as her mediums of preference, and adopting the methodology of field study and collecting, Law Yuk Mui often intervenes in the mundane space and daily life of the city and catches the physical traces of history, psychological pathways of human, the marks of time and the political power in relation to geographic space.
 Law often digs beyond the surface, through which she would recover fragments of narratives and micro histories.

 Limited seating of 30.
 RSVP is essential.
-First come first serve.

 Location provided upon RSVP.

 Please bring a non-native plant.

-In partnership with cmbb (culture matters beyond borders, Hong Kong)
+The HOMELAND in TRANSIT VIDEO TALKS programme is in partnership with cmbb (culture matters beyond borders, Hong Kong)